March 26, 2018

 • The Last Spike of the Canadian Pacific Railway was driven into the ground in Craigellachie.
 Stop here and brush up on your Canadian history.

-From Kamloops head north to Wells Grey Provincial Park and check out Mt.
+From Kamloops head north to Wells Gray Provincial Park, and check out Mt.
 Robson, the highest peak in the Canadian Rockies.
-From Salmon Arm, head south to the Thompson Okanagan and explore the wineries in BC’s largest wine region.
+From Salmon Arm, head south to the Okanagan Valley and explore the wineries in BC’s largest wine region.

 Did we miss your favourite stop along this route?
-Leave a comment and tell us what you think should be added to this route!
+Leave a comment and tell us what you think should be added.

 Vancouver to the Rockies Driving Route